rapid7/marionette.carpenter/README.md

 You can define a click callback handler that provides you with the state of the current table.

-selectAllState - Boolean - True/False that represents whether or not the select all checkbox is selected. selectedIds - [Integer] - An array of row ids used when selectAllState is False representing rows with checkboxes seleced deslectedIds - [Integer] - An array of row ids used when selectAllState is True representing rows with checkboxes selectedVisibleCollection - Backbone.Collection - A collection representing the current selected row that are visible on the table. tableCollection - Backbone.Collection - A collection representing the current visible rows on the table
++ selectAllState - [Boolean] - True/False that represents whether or not the select all checkbox is selected.
++ selectedIds - [Array<Integer>] - An array of row ids used when selectAllState is False representing rows with checkboxes selected
++ deselectedIds - [Array<Integer>] - An array of row ids used when selectAllState is True representing rows with checkboxes
++ selectedVisibleCollection - [Backbone.Collection] - A collection representing the current selected row that are visible on the table.
++ tableCollection - [Backbone.Collection] - A collection representing the current visible rows on the table

 You may also define a "class" for the button Dom element as well as a label.
 The containing wrapper Dom node may also have a class defined.